armaanshah96/tw-na-internship-project/readme.md

   - navigate to demo app (src/main/java/com/example/demo/DemoApplication.java)
   - right-click on DemoApplication and click Run

+# To Run Tests
+Frontend:
+- in CLI: `cd app && npm test`
+- in Intellij:
+  - open app/src/App.test.tsx, select the green arrow next to the first test
+  - open all component tests (app/src/components/[xxx].test.tsx), select the green arrow next to the first test

+Backend:
+TBD

 # Intellij tips
 This readme assumes you're using the professional edition of Intellij which should handle a lot of details for you.